- Derived from: limestone

 - Type: Naturally-derived

 What Is Calcium Chloride?

-Calcium chloride is a naturally occurring salt derived from limestone.
-It is a white solid and can also be produced synthetically.
+Calcium chloride is a naturally occurring salt that's often derived from limestone (though it may also be produced synthetically).
 It is solid at room temperature and dissolves in water.

 What Does Calcium Chloride Do?